Year Three (2020-21)

 There are an estimated 72,000 people over the age of 18 living in the United Kingdom who were born with a cleft.
 Historically, attention has been given to parents and families with young children to support them on their cleft journey.
 In more recent times, we have also seen a focus on older children, teenagers and young people.
 This work has proved incredibly valuable, however it is important that support is available for people beyond age 18.
 Understanding and supporting the unique needs and experiences of adults affected by cleft is very important to CLAPA.

-From March 2018-February 2021, CLAPA is undertaking an exciting new project looking at improving services for adults who were born with a cleft.
+From March 2018-July 2021, CLAPA is undertaking an exciting project looking at improving services for adults who were born with a cleft.

 This is a three year project funded by the VTCT Foundation, to research and understand the experiences, challenges and unmet needs of adults in the UK who were born with a cleft lip and/or palate (cleft).
-Much of this research was completed in 2018, and in 2019, the Adult Services Manager; Kenny Ardouin, Adult Services Officer; Nicky Davis, and CLAPA staff team will work to report back on all the findings, and work alongside partners to develop and implement services designed to address current unmet need and roll these out across the UK in 2019 and 2020.
-At the conclusion of the three years, should the project prove successful, funding would be sought to continue the delivery of the services.
+Much of this research was completed in 2018, and in 2019, the Adult Services Manager; Kenny Ardouin, Adult Services Officer; Nicky Davis, and CLAPA staff team started work to report back on all the findings, and work alongside partners to develop and implement services designed to address current unmet need and roll these out across the UK in 2019 and 2020.
+Now, in the final year, we are working hard to roll out our services more widely and reach as many people as we can who would benefit from our services.
+At the end of the three years, we are hoping to gain funding to continue the delivery of the services.

 What we’ve done so far